Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 Yes, as of version 2.0.0, each index created in Elasticsearch is assigned an Index Lifecycle Policy ([ILM](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html)).
 This controls how long data is retained for each data type.

+### Can I use this solution for multiple stages?

+Technically this would certainly be possible, but definitely not recommended, as you would be mixing data from different stages, such as Prod, Test, Dev.
+You could certainly separate these with regions in individual indexes, but it still complicates the setup and data management.
+Another reason are updates of the solution which should certainly be done on a test environment before updating the production environment.

 ## Known issues
 N/A